TylerTemp/docpie/README.rst

         test v1
         test v2

-    afer this fix, it will give correctly:
+    after this fix, it will give correctly:

     .. code:: bash